RensDimmendaal/website/docs/system/automate-conda-environments.md

 If you're aware of the benefits of having a separate conda environment for each project, but are too lazy to create and activate it all the time.
 Then the aliases for your .bashrc / .zshrc below might help.

-When start a new project i simply type `mkconda` in my project directory which creates a new conda environment, with the same name as the project root directory.
-To remove the conda environment I run `rmconda`.
-When I return later to the project I can activate the environment by running `ca`.
+When I start a new project I type `mkconda` in my project directory which creates a new conda environment, with the same name as the project root directory.
+When I want to activate that environment I can type `ca`.
 To setup jupyterlab \*within\* an environment I can run `mkjupy`.
 I also have commands to quickly open jupyter lab `jl` and other environments like vscode.
+I also have an alias to remove a conda environment `rmconda`.

 ```bash
 # Make conda environment